OuiSURF/Surf_Maps/README.md

 (Extra resources can be found here)

-Maps from L to Z: https://drive.google.com/drive/u/4/folders/1yPFPL_0Xw9PuEuwsiQ5AgRZ41i2Q3i7l
+Maps from L to Z: https://drive.google.com/drive/u/1/folders/1f3Oe65BngrSxTPKHAt6MEwK0FTsDbUsO

 Maps are only playable on CS:S and Momentum, IF I upload other maps, it'll be in the sub folder.

 ## Last update
-1st June 2022 - Added: surf_whynot2 - 742 Maps
+30th August 2022 - Added: surf_rubiks_cube - 755 Maps

 ## Contact me
 On discord - Oui#5912 - for any issue with / missing a map.